U visa: California-specific benefits

 Once approved for the visa the individual may receive state benefits such as Cal Fresh.
 The CAPI program is fully funded by the state and aims to offer regular monetary assistance to non-citizen individuals who are aged, blind, or disabled and cannot receive SSI/SSP benefits because of their immigration status.
 Individuals with a pending application qualify for work authorization under a USCIS statute; once approved for the visa the individual will receive longer term work authorization.
 Once approved the recipient may refer their immediate family members (spouse, unmarried children under the age of 21, or siblings under the age of 21) by filing a I-918A, and they will be almost certainly approved.

 Statistics

 Number of visas issued by year

 Although the U status was created in October 2000, the first visas based on this status were issued in Fiscal Year 2009.
-In the table below includes data from fiscal years, so for instance the year 2009 refers to the period from October 1, 2008 to September 30, 2009.
+The table below includes data from fiscal years, so for instance the year 2009 refers to the period from October 1, 2008 to September 30, 2009.
 Note that this only counts U visas issued at embassies and consulates outside the United States, and does not include people who changed non-immigrant status to U status within the United States (through Form I-918).